 Calves, born nine to nine and one-half months later in April or May, generally weigh thirty to seventy pounds.
 They have reddish-brown fur and do not have the conspicuous hump of the adult.
 After a few months, the fur begins to change to chocolate brown and the hump begins to develop.

 Other activities of the bison include rubbing, rolling, and wallowing.
 Wallowing creates a saucer-like depression called a wallow.
 This wallow was once a common feature of the plains; usually these wallows are dust bowls without any vegetation.

 Bison have poor eyesight but acute hearing and an excellent sense of smell.
 The sounds they make range from a pig-like grunt to an aggressive bellow.

 NPS Photo Archive

 Much has been written concerning the economic value of the bison to the American Indian.
 The bison sustained a way of life, providing food, clothing, shelter, and fuel.
 Extermination of the bison spelled the doom of American Indian independence.

-In 1800, it was estimated there were forty million bison, by 1883, there were no wild bison in the United States.
-By 1900, there were less than six hundred left in North America.
+In 1800, it was estimated there were forty million bison, by 1883, there were few wild bison in the United States - most were in Yellowstone National Park.
+By 1900, there were less than a thousand left in North America.
 The majority of the forty million animals were killed in a fifty-five year period, beginning in 1830.
 Many people denounced the slaughter; few did anything to stop it.
 Fortunately, a small, devoted group of conservationists managed to save a few hundred.
 The bison we see and enjoy today were raised from these few survivors.